Oman is a beautiful country in the Middle East, overlooked by most travelers. I spent 2 weeks in Oman and can say from experience: Oman is stunning!

 Several people have asked me about the daily travel budget for Oman as there isn't much information on the internet about the cost to travel Oman.

-Since I always (obsessively) keep check of every euro, dollar, dong, rupee, or in this case Omani Rial we spend, I am happy to share our expenses in Oman.
+Since I always (obsessively) keep track of every euro, dollar, dong, rupee, or in this case Omani Rial we spend, I am happy to share our expenses in Oman.

 Oman daily travel budget (for a 2-week road trip)

-The infographic shows the expenses for accommodation (campsites and hotels), transport (car rental and petrol), food, and the visa charges for a 2-week road trip around Oman.
+It includes all expenses for accommodation (campsites and hotels), transport (car rental and fuel), food, and visa charges for a 2-week road trip around Oman.

 Oman travel budget: facts and figures

-I collaborated with several companies during our Oman trip which reduced our Oman travel costs.
+During our trip to Oman, I collaborated with several companies which reduced our Oman travel costs.
 Nevertheless, I have done my utmost to calculate a realistic budget for a 2-week road trip in Oman.

 I researched the prices of our sponsored hotel stays as well as car rental options and included everything in my calculations to properly answer the question: is Oman expensive to visit?